 HaveUHeard.com includes links to third-party websites and advertisements for third-party products and services.
 Product and service-specific opinions mentioned within the content of our blogs are entirely the opinions of the HaveUHeard.com team and its staff.
 It is our hope that you will find value in the products and services these third-party organizations represent, and patronize these businesses.
 Such advertising and marketing partnerships help make our efforts at HaveUHeard.com possible.
 Thank you for your support and ongoing interest.
 For additional information, please read our full HaveUHeard.com Disclosure Statement

-The History of Christmas in July
+The History Behind Christmas in July

 Apparently, I was misguided in my belief that my uncle came up with Christmas in July.
 The first Christmas in July dates back 84 years according to legend.
-It took place at a girl’s camp called Keystone Camp in Brevard, N.C.
+It took place at a girls’ camp called Keystone Camp in Brevard, N.C.
 On July 24th – 25th, the camp co-founder gave the names of the cabins tied into Christmas.
-The jr. and sr. campers were called Elves and Pixies.
+The Jr. and Sr. campers were called Elves and Pixies.

 The event included carolers, a tree, Santa Claus, and fake snow made of cotton.
 Campers made stockings out of their laundry bags.
 Years later they added a gift exchange.

 My aunt and uncle celebrated Christmas my entire life.
-It was more for the joy and not in a religious sense.
+It was more for joy and not in a religious sense.
 Long before we moved to Florida, we would visit them in Fort Lauderdale every December.
-My uncle had an office party.
-He would still dress up as Santa and decorate his office with a Christmas tree and lights.
+My uncle had his office party.
+He would dress up as Santa and decorate his office with a Christmas tree and lights.
 Of course, he also included a charitable component and had his guests bring non-perishables to donate to a local food bank.
 Because everyone’s calendars were full, he moved it to July.
 Thus, Christmas in July.

-What I Love About This July Celebration
+What I Love About July

 Hallmark’s Christmas in July

-Plan a themed party complete with floating pool lights, a wreath pool float ring, and even artificial snow powder.
+That changed as she got older.
+She threw some of the most fun-themed parties for herself including an ugly Christmas sweater party.
+If you have a child whose birthday falls in July, you can plan a themed party complete with floating pool lights, a wreath pool float ring, and even artificial snow powder.
 You can add in games like a snowman toss cornhole game too.
 Throw in some photo props.
 If it’s an adult party, you can make candy cane shots (1 part Rumple Minze, 1 part whipping cream, and Rose’s Grenadine) and play beer pong but using green and red solo cups and racking the cups in the shape of a Christmas tree.

 July is when I start my holiday shopping.
 Getting to the commercial aspect of the month could give you a jumpstart on holiday shopping by taking advantage of some great sales.
 I’ve been putting away cash each week toward holiday shopping.
 Between inflation and a market downturn, it is a great time to try to save on the items you already know you are buying for the holidays.
 Sales will be continuing throughout the rest of the year as many retailers start unloading inventory.

-Nordstrom’s Anniversary Sale – Credit cardholders get early access.
-You can preview the sale starting June 29th.
-Your cardmember level may give you early access starting July 6th.
-Icons on July 6th- 14th, Ambassadors July 7th-14th, Influencers July 9th-14th, and open to the public on July 15th.
-The sale ends on July 31st.
-I’ve put together a list of recommendations because who has time to go through thousands of items.
+Nordstrom’s Anniversary Sale – This is my favorite Nordstrom event.
+I used to go with my mom and sister.
+They would have the anniversary sale items behind white curtains and pass around hors d’oeuvres.
+This is the opportunity to save on new arrivals, typically for the fall.
+Credit cardholders get early access.
+You can preview the sale starting July 3rd.
+Your card member level may give you early access starting July 6th.
+Icons on July 11th- 16th, Ambassadors July 12th-16th, Influencers July 13th-16th, and open to the public on July 17th.
+The sale goes through August 6th.